 There are no words

 What can I say that has not already been said by his family, fans and his fellow crewmates?
-Mr. Nimoy’s character of Mr. Spock on Star Trek was the only thing that kept me from slitting my wrists when faced with bullies all through my formative years.
-So much like my dad – they shared the same stoic outlook on life, the same calm exterior, the same dry sense of humor and love of science, Spock was there while my “weekend” dad toiled away at a swing shift job to keep our family fed.
-Science fiction was my anchor in a dysfunction world and holding that anchor telling me to never give up was the father-figure of Leonard Nimoy’s character Mr. Spock.
+Mr. Nimoy’s character of Mr. Spock on Star Trek was the only thing that kept me sane through my formative years.
+He and my father shared the same stoic outlook on life, the same calm exterior, the same dry sense of humor and love of science.
+“Spock” was there while my “weekend” dad toiled away at a swing shift job to keep our family fed.
+Science fiction was my anchor in a dysfunction world.
+And holding that anchor telling me to never give up was the father-figure of Leonard Nimoy’s character Mr. Spock.

 When we don’t have good role models growing up, we often turn to whatever is in our environment as a substitute.
 If we are smart and lucky, we pick the good people.
 The ones who DO NOT give in to anger or hatred, vice or corruption, weakness or malice.
 I was so very, very lucky it was a strong character of morale fiber that was acted out so beautifully by Mr. Nimoy.